joshbegley/nyt-latest/README.md

 `Mr. Youngkin, a former private equity executive making his first run for office, focused on education and taxes while projecting a suburban-dad image to create distance from former President Trump.`\
 https://nytimes.com/2021/11/02/us/elections/youngkin-wins-virginia-governor.html?searchResultPosition=1

-**‘My Name Is Cleo’: Girl Is Found 18 Days After Vanishing From Campsite**\
+**‘My Name Is Cleo’: Girl, 4, Is Found 18 Days After Vanishing From Campsite**\
-`The 4-year-old had disappeared while camping with her family in a remote area of Australia.
-She was found “alive and well” in a locked house.`\
+`Cleo Smith had disappeared while camping with her family in a remote area of Australia.
+She was found “alive and well” in a locked house, and a man was detained.`\
 https://nytimes.com/2021/11/03/world/australia/missing-cleo-smith.html?searchResultPosition=2

 **In N.F.L.
 Awards Race, M.V.P.
 Won’t Be the Only Close Call**\